mvallim/kubernetes-under-the-hood/documentation/linux-image.md

 # How to setup the Debian Linux image from scratch

-This procedure shows how to create a cloud image Ubuntu from scratch to run on Cloud environments (EC2, GCE, Azure, QEMU and VirtualBox).
+This procedure shows how to create a cloud image Ubuntu from scratch to run on Cloud environments (EC2, GCE, Azure, OpenStack, QEMU and VirtualBox).

 ## Prerequisites (GNU/Linux Debian/Ubuntu)